 Lindsay Lohan v.
 Grand Theft Auto V

-It was later revealed that the true visual inspiration behind the creation of Lacey Jonas was a model named Shelby Welinder, who was hired by Rockstar through her talent agency and even took a pic of the paycheck as proof.
+It's actually not the craziest lawsuit in the world, as the character does look a little bit like Lohan, particularly in a fairly famous picture of Lohan also wearing a red bikini and flashing the peace sign.
+But it was later revealed that the true visual inspiration behind the creation of Lacey Jonas was a model named Shelby Welinder, who was hired by Rockstar through her talent agency and even took a pic of the paycheck as proof.

 Guy from Russia v.
 Bethesda